VDA5050/VDA5050/VDA5050_EN.md

 MANUAL | Master control is not in control of the mobile robot. <br>Master control shall not send orders or actions to the mobile robot. <br>HMI can be used to control the steering, velocity and handling devices of the mobile robot.<br>The position of the mobile robot is sent to the master control.<br>When the mobile robot enters or leaves this mode, it immediately clears any current order.<br>If, while being in this mode, the mobile robot detects that it is being moved to a position where the current value of `lastNodeId` cannot be used as a start node of a new order, it shall set `lastNodeId` to an empty string ("").
 STARTUP | Mobile robot is starting up, but is not ready to receive orders.
 The parameters of the state message may not yet be valid.
 SERVICE | Master control is not in control of the mobile robot. <br>Master control shall not send orders or actions to the mobile robot. <br>When the mobile robot enters or leaves this mode, it immediately clears any current order.<br>The mobile robot shall set `lastNodeId` to an empty string ("").<br>Authorized personnel can reconfigure the mobile robot.
-TEACHIN | Master control is not in control of the mobile robot. <br>Master control shall not send orders or actions to the mobile robot. <br>When the mobile robot enters or leaves this mode, it immediately clears any current order.<br>The mobile robot shall set `lastNodeId` to an empty string ("").<br>The mobile robot is being taught, e.g., mapping is done by an operator.
+TEACH_IN | Master control is not in control of the mobile robot. <br>Master control shall not send orders or actions to the mobile robot. <br>When the mobile robot enters or leaves this mode, it immediately clears any current order.<br>The mobile robot shall set `lastNodeId` to an empty string ("").<br>The mobile robot is being taught, e.g., mapping is done by an operator.

 Operating Mode | Master Control in control | Valid state message content | Clear order when entering | Set `lastNodeId` to empty | Clear zone requests when entering | Sending instant actions allowed | Sending orders allowed